Loading progress...

 EVERY Member of Every Team is Important!

-First The School Team/Physical (coach, AT, playground supervisor) and/or the Family Team (parent) have a critical role in the beginning of the concussion as they may be the first to RECOGNIZE and IDENTIFY the concussion and REMOVE the student/athlete from play.
+First: The School Team (coach, athletic trainer, playground supervisor) and/or the Family Team (parent) play a very important role at the start.
+They may be the first to notice the signs of a concussion and remove the student from play right away.

-Fourth When all FOUR teams decide that the student/athlete is 100% back to pre-concussion functioning, the HCP Team can approve the Graduated Return to Sport (RTS) steps.
-See the PACE page.
+Fourth: When all four teams agree that the student is fully back to normal, the HCP Team can approve the step-by-step Return to Play/Sport (RTP/S) process at Step 4 (per the 2022 Amsterdam Guidelines).

 Throughout this book, the terms Return to School, Return to Learn, Return to Activity and Return to Sport are used distinctly and intentionally.
 However, because they all start with the words “Return to …”, there is much confusion.
 These definitions will help: